echronos/echronos/components/blocking-mutex/docs.md

 If the mutex is in the *acquired* state, the mutex state does not change, but the calling task blocks and a task switch occurs.
 After the task unblocks and becomes the current task again, it attempts to acquire the mutex again in the same fashion until successful.

-This API is guaranteed to only return after the calling task successfully transitioned the mutex from the *available* into the *acquired* state.
+This API is guaranteed to only return after the calling task has transitioned successfully the mutex from the *available* into the *acquired* state.

 This implies that a task cannot successfully acquire the same mutex twice without releasing it in between.
 Attempting to do so effectively blocks the calling task indefinitely.